Immigration and the Economy: A Complicated Picture

 Americans are also much more concerned about illegal, rather than legal, immigration, according to a March AP/NORK poll.

 Mr. Hassan’s paper concluded that highly educated Americans benefited the most from immigrant inflow.
 Those with at least 5 years of college had their wages go up much more than those with 4 years of college.
 The wages of those with less education barely budged.
-Those lacking a high school diploma had their wages slightly drop, though again, the figure wasn’t statistically significant.
+Those lacking a high school diploma had their wages slightly drop, although again, the figure wasn’t statistically significant.

-In an April paper, coauthored with Alessandro Caiumi, Mr. Peri concluded that immigration resulted in somewhat higher wages and higher employment for less educated native workers, but had virtually no effect on the more educated ones in the 2000-2019 period.
+In an April paper, co-authored with Alessandro Caiumi, Mr. Peri concluded that immigration resulted in somewhat higher wages and higher employment for less educated native workers, but had virtually no effect on the more educated ones in the 2000-2019 period.

 Mr. Peri noted that low-education immigrants often come illegally and work either off the books or ask for asylum, which allows them to get a work permit while their case is pending.